meekostuff/HTMLDecor/README.md

 Configuration
 -------------

-**WARNING** the method of configuration is almost certain to change in a future release.
+**WARNING** the method of configuration is not stable and likely to change in a future release.

 You probably don't want to change the default configuration, but if you find the need, here's how.